 Specification.
 We compare the responses to shocks and forecasts presented above with those obtained from four alternative approaches recently proposed to deal with the VAR instability caused by the Covid-19 pandemic.
 These are all based on a VAR with constant coefficients in the equations for the mean but differ for the specification of the variance covariance matrix.22 The first uses a constant variance covariance matrix and estimates the VAR on data up until February 2020, in the same spirit of Schorfheide and Song (2020) and Primiceri and Tambalotti (2020).
 We refer to this as the VAR-C.23 The second is the VAR with the ad-hoc modification of the variance covariance matrix proposed by Lenza and Primiceri (2020), hereafter VAR-LP.
 Using information from observed data, this assumes that volatility increases in the first three months of the pandemic, between March and May 2020, and gradually decreases from June onward.
-Thus, when estimation is based on the pre-pandemic period, no adjustment to the VAR-C.24 The third and fourth alternatives
+Thus, when estimation is based on the pre-pandemic period, no adjustment to the variance covariance matrix is required and the VAR-LP is effectively equivalent to the VAR-C.24 The third and fourth alternatives

-$^{^{21}}$ As for the IRF, forecasts uncertainty increases significantly during the first four months of the pandemic, reducing only marginally afterwards.
+21As for the IRF, forecasts uncertainty increases significantly during the first four months of the pandemic, reducing only marginally afterwards.
 The effect of this change in uncertainty on the forecasts is of course accounted for in the computed RMSFEs.

-$^{^{22}}$ For reason of space, we only describe in the paper the main features of each approach.
+22For reason of space, we only describe in the paper the main features of each approach.
 The interested reader can refer to the original sources for specific details.
 Each alternative model is estimated using Bayesian methods with the support of a standard Minesota prior and on the same data employed for the VANNAR.
 Further details on estimation and additional results are given in Appendix D.